TCA166/CK3-history-extractor/README.md

 ## Usage

-You are going to need to get the program first.
+You need to get the executable first.
 There are a few ways to do that.
-The way I recommend, is to use the precompiled binaries that I release on GitHub.
+The way I _recommend_, is to use the precompiled binaries that I release on GitHub.
 This is the easiest way to get the program up and running.

 You can also of course compile the program yourself.
 This is also openly